open-energy-transition/Oh-my-Grid/docs/map-it.md

         <li>Make sure JOSM is open</li>
         <li>Make sure Remote Control is enabled in JOSM</li>
         <li>If it’s enabled but still not working, toggle it off and on again</li>
+        <li>Note that hint layers do not work on national layers.
+In this case, please load the data onto a national layer.</li>
       </ol>
     </div>
   `;